miker704/Strife/patch_V5_notes.md

     - Added new Lunar New Year Dragons Smile avatar decoration to Strife Shop.
     - Added new Lunar New Year Lucky Envelopes avatar decoration to Strife Shop.
     - Added new Lunar New Year Dragon Dance Profile effect to Strife Shop.
+    - Added new Lunar New Year Fortune Flurry Profile effect to Strife Shop.